-Restricted Stock Units (RSUs) were granted under the Company's 2013 Incentive Plan and inducement grants granted outside of the Plan.
-During the three months ended December 31, 2014 and 2013, the Company issued 30,000 and 0 restricted stock units, respectively, to certain members of management.
-Of the restricted stock units granted during the three months ended December 31, 2014, 30,000 were granted outside of the Plan as an inducement grant to a new employee.
-At vesting each RSU will be exchanged for one share of the Company's Common Stock.
-The RSUs issued during the three months ended December 31, 2014 vest in equal annual installments over three years from the date of grant.
+Restricted Stock Units (RSUs) were granted under the Company's 2013 Incentive Plan and as inducement grants granted outside of the Plan.
+During the three and nine months ended June 30, 2015, the Company issued 0 and 705,000 restricted stock units, respectively, to certain members of management and during the three and nine months ended June 30, 2014, the Company issued 470,000 and 470,000 restricted stock units, respectively.
+Of the restricted stock units granted during the nine months ended June 30, 2015 and 2014, 30,000 and 0, respectively, were granted outside of the Plan as an inducement grant to a new employee.
+At vesting, each RSU will be exchanged for one share of the Company's Common Stock.
+Restricted stock unit awards generally vest subject to the satisfaction of service requirements or the satisfaction of both service requirements and achievement of certain performance targets.